Select Page

 “I’ve never met another human being who had the power just in the presence that John had.
 And to be working on a tribute for him and for his home is a real honor for me,” Kristofferson said.

-I also aired a song off Willie Nelson’s new album “Last Leaf on the Tree,” which was released on Nov.
-1. Many songs on his albums in recent years seem almost like he’s preparing us for his eventual death.
+I also aired a song off Willie Nelson’s new album Last Leaf on the Tree, which was released on Nov.
+1. Many songs on his albums in recent years seem almost like he’s preparing fans for his eventual death.
 I played “Keep Me In Your Heart,” which includes the lyrics: “Shadows are fallin’ and I’m runnin’ out of breath, Keep me in your heart for a while.
 If I leave you, it doesn’t mean I love you any less.
 Keep me in your heart for a while.”

-I’m looking forward to being able to talk about him next month on Arkansas PBS when we air “Willie Nelson’s 90th Birthday Celebration” on Wednesday, Dec.
-11. I’m scheduled to be speaking during breaks in the program as part of our pledge drive.
-I saw the concert film in a theater in Little Rock when it had a one day screening nationwide.
-During our broadcast, I hope to be able to share details of my one experience with Willie, interviewing him in 2005, as well as what makes me such a fan of his work.
+I’m looking forward to being able to talk about him next month on Arkansas PBS when we air Willie Nelson’s 90th Birthday Celebration on Wednesday, Dec.
+11 at 7 p.m.
+I’m scheduled to be speaking during breaks in the program as part of our pledge drive.
+I saw the concert film in a theater in Little Rock when it had a one-day screening nationwide.
+During our broadcast, I hope to share details of my one experience with Willie, interviewing him in 2005, as well as what makes me such a fan of his work.

-My first exposure was as a kid when during any long drive, my mom would play the 8-tracks of “Red Headed Stranger” and “Stardust,” laying the foundation for an appreciation of his work.
-I’ve probably seen him play live a dozen times over the decades, most recently on May 31, 2022 at Little Rock’s First Security Amphitheater along the Arkansas River.
-At 91, he has definitely slowed down, with his voice more a whisper, not playing the guitar quite as heavily and sitting on a stool for much of the show, but it’s amazing he’s still performing and maintaining a busy schedule.
+My first exposure was as a kid when during any long drive, my mom would play the 8-tracks of Red Headed Stranger and Stardust, laying the foundation for an appreciation of his work.
+I’ve probably seen him play live about a dozen times over the decades, most recently on May 31, 2022 at Little Rock’s First Security Amphitheater along the Arkansas River.
+At 91, he has definitely slowed down, is not playing the guitar quite as heavily, sits on a stool for much of the show, and at times his voice is little more than a raspy whisper.
+But it’s amazing he’s still performing and maintaining a busy schedule.

-“Not Necessarily Nashville” playlist, Nov.
+Not Necessarily Nashville playlist, Nov.
 16, 2024, Little Rock Public Radio

 Flaco Jimenez (with Stephen Stills) — “Change Partners” (from Flaco’s album Partners)

-Graham Wilkinson — “Lucky”
+Graham Wilkinson — “Lucky” (Cuts so Deep)

 Rosanne Cash — “Money Road” (The River and the Thread)